 Grimal Grove.
 The historic tropical fruit grove near Big Pine Key’s mile marker 30.5 was first owned by inventor and recluse Adolf Grimal, who amassed hundreds of rare fruit trees and created raised garden beds and waterways for irrigation.
 After his 1997 death, the property fell into a shambles.
 In 2013 Patrick Garvey and Growing Hope Initiative restored it as a tropical fruit park.
 Today, under Garvey’s stewardship it’s the continental United States’ only breadfruit grove, with a focus on propagation, production and research.
 Tours are available by appointment.
 The property also hosts activities including youth education and yoga. grimalgrove.com

 National Key Deer Refuge.
 In 1957 the refuge was established to protect and preserve habitats for wildlife — particularly the tiny, shy Key deer that are about the size of a large dog.
 The refuge’s 9,000-plus acres include mangrove forests, freshwater and salt marsh wetlands, pine rockland forests and tropical hardwood hammocks.
-While the Florida Keys National Wildlife Refuges Nature Center, near mile marker 30.5, is temporarily closed because of the coronavirus, the graceful deer are often seen grazing around Big Pine. fws.gov/refuge/National_Key_Deer_Refuge/
+The Florida Keys National Wildlife Refuges Nature Center, near mile marker 30.5, is open for porch visits Wednesday through Saturday from 10 a.m. to 3 p.m. fws.gov/refuge/National_Key_Deer_Refuge/

 Blue Hole.
 Find this secluded oasis off Big Pine's Key Deer Boulevard, just 3 miles north of its intersection with the Florida Keys Overseas Highway.
 An abandoned quarry, the Blue Hole exposes the Keys’ unique freshwater lens and attracts a wide variety of wildlife.
 Tiny Key deer drink there, while other occupants include alligators, turtles, snakes, fish and a variety of birds.
 Enjoy the view from the observation platform or venture along the forested edges of the walking trail.